yoginathsb/sc25/README.md

 # Massively Parallel What-If Analyses for In-Vitro Experimental Design of Precision Oncology on the Frontier Supercomputer

 We provide the following attachments

 (1) gmsim_cloner executable

-(2) efficiency.tgz
+(2) efficiency.tgz file which contains the raw output logs used for generating plots and tables

 (3) treatments.txt and rateData.txt files along with other relevant input files in folders Treatments and RateData.

 (4) An example slurm script

 (5) Raw output data files used to visually verify $k^l$-tree evaluation